Siddhartha (novel): Plot

-The story takes place in the ancient Nepalese kingdom of Kapilavastu.
-Siddhartha decides to leave his home in the hope of gaining spiritual illumination by becoming an ascetic wandering beggar of the Śamaṇa.
-Joined by his best friend Govinda, Siddhartha fasts, becomes homeless, renounces all personal possessions, and intensely meditates, eventually seeking and personally speaking with Gautama, the famous Buddha, or Enlightened One.
-Afterward, both Siddhartha and Govinda acknowledge the elegance of the Buddha's teachings.
-Although Govinda hastily joins the Buddha's order, Siddhartha does not follow, claiming that the Buddha's philosophy, though supremely wise, does not account for the necessarily distinct experiences of each person.
-He argues that the individual seeks an absolutely unique, personal meaning that cannot be presented to him by a teacher.
+The story takes place in ancient India, where Siddhartha decides to leave his home in the hope of gaining spiritual illumination by becoming an ascetic Samana.
+Joined by his best friend Govinda, Siddhartha fasts, becomes homeless, renounces all personal possessions, and intensely meditates.
+Eventually the pair seek out and personally speak with the enlightened Gautama, but although Govinda hastily joins the Buddha's order, Siddhartha does not.
+For him, the Buddhist philosophy, though supremely wise, must be individually realized independently of instruction by a teacher.
 He thus resolves to carry on his quest alone.

-Siddhartha crosses a river and the generous ferryman, whom Siddhartha is unable to pay, merrily predicts that Siddhartha will return to the river later to compensate him in some way.
-Venturing onward toward city life, Siddhartha discovers Kamala, the most beautiful woman he has yet seen.
-Kamala, a courtesan, notes Siddhartha's handsome appearance and fast wit, telling him that he must become wealthy to win her affections so that she may teach him the art of love.
-Although Siddhartha despised materialistic pursuits as a Śamaṇa, he agrees now to Kamala's suggestions.
+Siddhartha crosses a river and the ferryman, whom Siddhartha is unable to pay, predicts that Siddhartha will return later to compensate him in some way.
+Venturing onward toward city life, Siddhartha encounters the courtesan Kamala, the most beautiful woman he has seen.
+She notes Siddhartha's handsome appearance and fast wit, but warns him that he must become wealthy to win her affections so that she may teach him the art of love.
+Although Siddhartha despised materialistic pursuits as a Samana, he agrees now to Kamala's suggestion.
 She directs him to the employ of Kamaswami, a local businessman, and insists that he have Kamaswami treat him as an equal rather than an underling.
 Siddhartha easily succeeds, providing a voice of patience and tranquility, which Siddhartha learned from his days as an ascetic, against Kamaswami's fits of passion.
-Thus Siddhartha becomes a rich man and Kamala's lover, though in his middle years he realizes that the luxurious lifestyle he has chosen is merely a game that lacks spiritual fulfillment.
-Leaving the fast-paced bustle of the city, Siddhartha returns to the river fed up with life and disillusioned, contemplating suicide before falling into a meditative sleep, and is saved only by an internal experience of the holy word, Om.
-The very next morning, Siddhartha briefly reconnects with Govinda, who is passing through the area as a wandering Buddhist.
+Thus Siddhartha becomes a rich man and Kamala's lover, but in his middle years he realizes that the luxurious lifestyle he has chosen is merely a game that lacks spiritual fulfillment.
+Leaving the bustle of the city, Siddhartha returns to the river, disillusioned and contemplating suicide.
+Falling into a meditative sleep, he is saved only by an internal experience of the holy word, Om.

-Siddhartha decides to live the rest of his life in the presence of the spiritually inspirational river.
-Siddhartha thus reunites with the ferryman, named Vasudeva, with whom he begins a humbler way of life.
-Although Vasudeva is a simple man, he understands and relates that the river has many voices and significant messages to divulge to any who might listen.
+The next morning, Siddhartha briefly reconnects with Govinda, who is passing through the area as a wandering Buddhist monk.
+Siddhartha decides to live the rest of his life in the presence of the spiritually inspirational river, companioning Vasudeva, the elderly ferryman, with whom he begins a humbler way of life.
+Although Vasudeva is a simple man, he has spiritual insight and relates that the river has many voices and significant messages to divulge to any who might listen.